 The problem with our current model of love is that it seems to produce more heartbreaks than lasting healthy relationships.
 Let’s look more closely at some of the specific downfalls of some of the points outlined above.

 Consider the idea that once you have stopped feeling ‘butterflies’ when you interact with your partner, you have somehow fallen out of love.
 This notion is, at best, unrealistic and, at worst, promotes an unhealthy ideal for romantic relationships.
 Dr. Helen Fisher calls the feeling of butterflies in early stages of a connection the ‘infatuation phase’.
 Crucially, her research finds that this phase lasts on average two years.
 Staying in that high is neither possible nor healthy for any individual (even physiologically speaking).
 It also seems impossible to maintain this type of love in a long-term relationship, which will inevitably lead to disappointment and dissatisfaction.
 Furthermore, scientists Drs.
 Amir Levine and Rachel Heller, in their book ‘Attached’, note that if a person gives you butterflies, it means they have triggered your nervous system.
-This could be a sign of excitement at the beginning but they conclude that this also means this person is, in fact, not a good match for you if you desire a stable, long term relationship.
+This is different from feeling sexual attraction for someone.
+This could be a sign of excitement at the beginning, but this also could mean this person is, in fact, not a good match for you if you desire a stable, long term relationship.